Best Hosting for Astro Sites in 2026: Tested Options for Every Budget

 }

-Cost: Hostinger VPS starts at $5.99/mo.
-For that you get a real server you control — useful if you’re also running other sites, scripts, or services on the same machine.
+Cost: Vultr Cloud Compute starts at $5/mo (Regular) or $6/mo (High Performance).
+For that you get a real server you control: useful if you’re also running other sites, scripts, or services on the same machine.

 The tradeoff: No automatic deploys from Git push.
 You run the build and rsync manually (or automate it with a deploy script).
 This is fine for a solo developer but awkward for a team.